pivotal-cf/docs-tiledev/README.md

 ## About this repo

-This repo is for Tile Developer Guide content only.
-See the [Tile Developer Guide Book Repo](https://github.com/pivotal-cf/docs-book-tiledev) for the book that publishes this content.
+This repo is for Tile Developer Guide content.

 ## Which branch to use?